codedbyEmre/codedbyEmre/README.md

 Software Engineer
 -----------------

 I am a software engineer, specializing in developing and maintaining web apps.
-My focus is on full-stack development, and I'm experienced with frameworks like React, Vue, and Express.
-I'm dedicated to crafting responsive, user-friendly web applications that offer excellent user experiences.
+My focus is on full-stack development, and I'm experienced with frameworks and libraries such as React, Vue, and Express etc. I'm fully dedicated to crafting responsive, user-friendly web applications that offer excellent user experiences.
 I make it a priority to stay current with industry trends and tech advancements to continually enhance my skills and offer top-tier client solutions.

 *   🌍  I'm based in Turkey
 *   ✉️  You can contact me at [emresuslu1480@gmail.com](mailto:emresuslu1480@gmail.com)